-As an influential orator, writer and abolitionist, Frederick Douglass contributed to the antislavery movement by publishing his autobiography Narrative of the Life of Frederick Douglass, an American Slave as well as two subsequent installments.
-He was also the editor of a prominent black newspaper and was known internationally for his powerfully persuasive speeches and essays.
+As an influential orator, writer and abolitionist, Frederick Douglass contributed to the antislavery movement by publishing his autobiography Narrative of the Life of Frederick Douglass, an American Slave.
+He also produced subsequent installments.
+Due to Douglass’s influence as a prominent black newspaper editor and powerfully persuasive speaker, he drew large audiences and became known internationally.

 Upton Sinclair - Author - (September 20, 1878 - November 25, 1968)

 The author of The Jungle and the Pulitzer Prize winner for his novel Dragon’s Teeth, Upton Sinclair found success through his political beliefs.

 Babe Ruth - Professional Athlete - (February 6, 1895 - August 16, 1948)